h0lmes/mockservice/README.md

 1. Path variables (`/api/v1/account/{id}`).
 2. Request parameters (`/api/v1/account?id=1`).
+3. Authorization JWT token.
+All fields of the payload JSON would be collected as variables (preserving hierarchy).
-3. Request payload (JSON).
+4. Request payload (JSON).
 All fields of the JSON would be collected as variables (preserving hierarchy).
-4. Request payload (SOAP).
+5. Request payload (SOAP).
 All fields of the SOAP envelope Body tag would be collected as variables
 (without namespace, preserving hierarchy).
-5. **Mock-Variable** header (see section below).
+6. **Mock-Variable** header (see section below).

 Example of request payload (JSON):